personium/ansible/3-server_unit/README.md

 * Prerequisite:
   * All infrastructure is created
   * User account: sudo user
-  * Ansible execution user account: root
+  * Ansible execution user account: sudo user
   * Ansible execution environment : Bastion server
   * Fixed global IP address is attached to the Web server
   * Fixed private IP of all the remote servers.